About Maarten Botterman

 The world we used to know is history.
 It has formed the fundaments of today’s societies, as we are shaping the fundaments of the societies our children and their children will live in.
 Let’s open up in the new reality for today, and take the best decisions we can to ensure that our children can live in society that supports them in fulfilling their dreams.
 My passion is to help provide this opening towards the best possible future – a future we want our children to live in.
 Whereas we cannot predict the future, what we do today is shaping the world of tomorrow – let’s do the best we can!

-Over time, my role has been as CEO/team manager that is inspiring teams by aiming at alignment of vision and passion; as independent policy analyst and consultant on policy and strategy issues relating to our global, networked, knowledge based society; as Board Member to several organizations with a focus to contribute to internet development and usage; and as professional counterpart to professionals and executives that want to make a positive contribution to the world and feel good about life at the same time.
+Over time, my role has often been as leader and/or advisor to inspire teams by aiming at alignment of vision and passion.
+I have also carried the responsibility for projects and budgets, ensuring timely delivery to stakeholders, on budget and in a way that is useful.
+I work as independent policy analyst and consultant on policy and strategy issues relating to our global, networked, knowledge based society.
+I have worked as Board Member to several organizations with a focus to contribute to internet development and usage and still do so as Chairman of the Board of ICANN.
+And I have been professional counterpart to professionals and executives that want to make a positive contribution to the world and feel good about life at the same time.

-Over time, I have contributed to more than 50 peer reviewed publication, ranging from the introduction of telework in the public service to review of the EU’s audiovisual content directive, from the set-up of a Supreme Council for ICT in Qatar to Fostering IoT Enterpreneurship and IPv6 readiness monitoring.
+Over time, I have contributed to more than 50 studies as team leader, co-author and/or advisor, ranging from the introduction of telework in the public service to review of the EU’s audiovisual content directive, from the set-up of a Supreme Council for ICT in Qatar to Fostering IoT Enterpreneurship and IPv6 readiness monitoring.
 For a full list, see “references” on this website.

-Next to this work I am currently contributing with part-time commitments as Chairman to the Board of the Public Interest Registry (since 2008), as Chairman of the Supervisory Board of the NLnet Foundation (since 2013), and as Chairman of the IGF Dynamic Coalition on the Internet of Things (since 2014).
+Next to this work I have contributed with part-time commitments as Chairman to the Board of the Public Interest Registry (from 2008 to June 2016), as Chairman of the Supervisory Board of the NLnet Foundation (from 2013 to 2019), and as Chairman of the IGF Dynamic Coalition on the Internet of Things (from 2014 to 2019).
+And I have been on the ICANN Board since November 2016.
 With these functions I am strategically involved with the development of the Internet at global and European level.

 In the past, I have been active part-time as interim-CEO of the Public Interest Registry (2009), CEO of the Information Assurance Advisory Council (IAAC, 2003 - 2006), as Member of the ENISA Permanent Stakeholder Group (2010 – 2012), as Member of the Public Sector Advisory Board of UNISYS (2007 – 2009), and I have been teaching candidates for Master in Information Security Management at the TIAS/NIMBAS Business school (2006 – 2009).